youwen5/web/routes/+about.typ

 #show: html-shim.with(title: "About")

+#let chinese-name = html.elem("span", attrs: (lang: "zh-Hans"), [佑文])

 How many words does it take to get to know someone?
-To start---I could tell you my name is Youwen---romanized directly from the Chinese: 佑文.
+To start---I could tell you my name is Youwen---romanized directly from the Chinese: #chinese-name.
 I#(apostrophe)m from the San Francisco Bay Area but I currently study and live in Santa Barbara, California.

 I could tell you that I study math, and computers, but I care at least as much about politics and philosophy and the human condition.